SCIENCE

 Intent

 We are committed to providing a stimulating, engaging and challenging learning environment for every child.
-Scientific language is to be taught and built upon as topics are revisited in different year groups and across key stages.
+Scientific vocabulary is to be taught and built upon as topics are revisited in different year groups and across key stages.
 Throughout school, we endeavour to develop and use a range of investigative skills; including questioning, researching and observing for ourselves.
-As well as this, the children are being encouraged to question the world around them and become independent learners in exploring possible answers for their scientific based questions.
-This will ensure children are equipped with the scientific knowledge required to understand the uses of science, today and for the future.
+As well as this, children are encouraged to question the world around them and become independent learners by exploring possible answers for their scientific based questions.
+This will ensure children are equipped with the substantive and disciplinary scientific knowledge required to understand the uses of science, today and for the future.

 Implementation

-In promoting high standards of teaching and learning in science, we implement a curriculum that is progressive throughout the whole school.
+In promoting high standards of teaching and learning in science, we implement a curriculum that is progressive throughout the whole school to lead into KS3.
 Planning for Science is a process in which all teachers are involved to ensure that the school gives full coverage of, ‘The National Curriculum programmes of study for Science 2014’ and, ‘Understanding of the World’ in the Early Years Foundation Stage.
-Our progression document, which all teachers have access to, shows how each topic and key vocabulary will develop across year groups and key stages.
+Our progression document, which all teachers have access to, shows how each topic will develop across year groups and key stages, as well as providing teachers with key vocabulary expectations.
+Additionally, each lesson will include opportunities for children to revisit substantive knowledge from previous topics to help build and secure their learning.

 At Maltby Lilly Hall Academy, Science is taught through a topic-based approach using the National Curriculum objectives.
-Where required, Science may be taught discreetly to ensure that all objectives for each year group are met.
+Where required, Science may be taught discretely to ensure that all objectives for each year group are met.
 This allows us to enable Science teaching and learning to be real, hands on and relevant.
-Through building up a solid foundation of knowledge and concepts, children are taught to understand how Science can be used to explain what is happening, predict how things will react and change, and analyse results.
-Where and when possible, children are encouraged to follow their own line of scientific enquiry and plan their own investigations.
+Through building up a solid foundation of substantive knowledge and concepts, children can then develop their disciplinary knowledge to explain what is happening, predict how things will react and change, and analyse results.
+Where and when possible, children are provided with the skills needed to follow their own line of scientific enquiry and plan their own investigations.

 In our lessons, where possible we;